ai4gd/ecology-georeferencing/README.md

 Specifically, the "georeferencing" folder contains:

 * "index.csv": a .csv file in which each row corresponds to one data point, with the following columns:
-  * <i>record_id</i>: a unique ID that will be used to refer to files associated with this data point, based on the paper title, e.g. "distribution_abundance_and_breeding_activities"
+  * <i>record_id</i>: a unique ID that will be used to refer to files associated with this data point, based on the paper title, e.g., "distribution_abundance_and_breeding_activities"
   * <i>paper_title</i>: the title of the paper on which this data point is based
   * <i>figure_number</i>: the figure number that was georeferenced
   * <i>paper_link</i>: a link to the original paper